Anti-cupid/anti_cupid/README.md

     pip install -e .

 4. **Confirm Installation**
     If these steps are taken successfully, then this repository should be viewable as a package.
-This could be confirmed via :
+This could be confirmed via:

     ```bash
     python -c "import anti_cupid; print('Successfully imported Anti-Cupid')"